kura-okubo/SeisMonitoring.jl/docs/src/index.md

     Type `] rm SeisMonitoring` in the Julia REPL to remove the SeisMonitoring.

 ## Tutorial
-We created the notebook of the tutorial in the different github repository, [**SeisMonitoring_Example**](https://github.com/kura-okubo/SeisMonitoring_Example).
+We created the notebook of the tutorial in a different github repository, [**SeisMonitoring_Example**](https://github.com/kura-okubo/SeisMonitoring_Example).
 You can find how to download the data, remove the transient signals, compute cross-correlations, stack the correlation functions and measure the dv/v.

 You can access to the from the badge below: